Akash-YS05/fx-routing/README.md

-# Smart FX Routing Engine
+# Foreign Exchange Routing Engine

-A production-style fintech simulation app built with Next.js App Router, PostgreSQL, Prisma, TypeScript, and shadcn/ui.
+A production-style fintech app simulating how platforms optimize cross-border payment routing under cost, speed, and reliability constraints.
+Built with Next.js App Router, PostgreSQL, Prisma, TypeScript, and shadcn/ui

 ## What this app does